-where A, B and C are frequency- and antenna height-dependent terms.
-Factor A increases with carrier frequency and decreases with increasing height of the GW and the node.
-Also, the path loss exponent (proportional to B) decreases with increasing height of the GW:
+where A, B and C are frequency- and antenna-height-dependent terms.
+Factor A increases according to carrier frequency and decreases with an increase in GW and node height.
+In addition, the path loss exponent (proportional to B) decreases with an increase in GW height: